jharwell/sierra/README.rst

 - It eliminates manual reconfiguration of experiments across simulator/robot platforms by decoupling the concepts of execution environment and platform;
   any supported pair can be selected in a mix-and-match fashion (see `SIERRA Support Matrix`_).

-- It removes the need for throw-away scripts for data processing and deliverable generation by providing rich, extensible faculties.
+Thus, it removes the need for throw-away scripts for data processing and deliverable generation.

 - SIERRA can be used with code written in any language; only bindings must be written in python.

+- SIERRA has a rich model framework allowing you to run arbitrary models, generate data, and plot it on the same figure as empirical results, automatically.

 - Its deeply modular architecture makes it easy to customize for the needs of a specific research project.